sup0201/WebApplication-React/README.md

 # Web Application Using React

-##Before explaining about the methologies and tech stack used lets see whats that the created project about:
+## Before explaining about the methologies and tech stack used lets see about this project :

 Creating a web application using create-react-app.
 The application should have following features:
 1. Create a user card grid layout having navbar showing brand name